 The table shows that our system uncovered some problems this year.
-On November 15th, 16th, and 22nd 2020, and December 23rd, 2020 the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU) due to high winds.
-Turbidity levels reached a high of 23.37 NTUs between November 15, 2020 and November 16, 2020, 19.67 NTUs on November 22, 2020, and 41.38 NTUs on December 23, 2020.
+On November 30, 2022 and December 1,2022 the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 Nephelometric Turbidity Units (NTU) due to high winds.
+Turbidity levels reached highs of 8.48 and 7.19 NTUs respectively and triggered an MCL violation (2 day exceedance).
 Notification of this event was made to the public and the Onondaga County Health Department.